 Selection of artworks created in the Nokia Lounge on Friday & Saturday

 The result… A lot of fun!

-I would like to thank all of the Mobile Monday & Over the Air organisers, Mathew Cashmore and the Forum Nokia team especially Tina Yang & Greg Merten.
+I would like to thank all of the Mobile Monday & Over the Air organisers, Mathew Cashmore, Helen Keegan and the Nokia Foundation team especially Tina Yang & Greg Merten.

 Recently a (Twitter) contact of mine ‘MTrends’ tweeted out a slideshow predicting some of the innovative changes that are due to occur within mobile in the next ten years.
 It uses informaiton, data and thoughts from a number of leading organisations and bodies within the mobile sector.
 These predictions highlight areas ranging from iphone penetration to the innovative ways in which mobile technologies will help bridge societies & communities.

 It is an excellent and inspiring presentation focusing on the positive impact mobile phones will increasingly have.

 Radio 1 listeners will be able to send picture messages from their mobile phones to Radio 1 for free this Friday (11th December).